Hi. It’s konkaz (@konkazuk) here.

 The same thing can be said for speaking Japanese.

 We can find those well-known comedians, who now can talk and react to the others with formidable speed, used to talk with typical “manzai” style (one takes the role of idiotic character, and the other person slag him or her off) which requires the practice of swift reaction repeatedly so that they will be able to proceed their things with fast-flying tempo, in their early stage.

-Now, I’ll bring the topic back to the “soliloquy.”
+Now, I bring the subject back to the “self-talk”.

-If you keep talking to yourself without realising it, you will be treated as a “fruit cake”, however, if you are to use “soliloquy” as a means to develop your speaking skill, nothing could work better than this.
+If you talk to yourself without realising it, you will be “treated as a fruit cake”, however, if you are to use “self-talk” as a means to develop your speaking skills, nothing could work better than this.

-No matter how much knowledge you keep in your head, if you don’t acquire the “skill” of letting them go out of your mouth, your ability to speak English will never develop.
+No matter how much knowledge you keep in your head, if you don’t learn the “skills” of turning them into words, your ability to speak will never develop.

-So, let’s start dealing with the “soliloquy” with some short phrases for the time being…
+So, let’s make use of the method of “self-talk” and start uttering some short phrases for the time being…

 It will be with the form of…

 And for the negative ones…